Organic Gardening Certificate Program

 Harvesting, Preserving & Winterizing, Sept 14 – Nov 2

 Please Call the Town of Southampton Parks & Recreation Department at 631-728-8585, or visit 6 Newtown Road Monday - Friday, 8:30 am - 4 pm.

 Place: Lodge at Squiretown Park, 62 Red Creek Road, Hampton Bays

 Fee per Unit: $240 Southampton Town resident, $250 non-resident (8 classes).
 Total fee for the full Program: $960 Southampton Town resident, $1000 non-resident (32 classes).
-Southampton Town residents will be reimbursed $10 per unit by ECI upon proof of residency.
+There is an additional $30 fee for each unit which covers materials and literature.